-436-120-0007 Establishing the Adjusted Weekly Wage to Determine Suitable Wage
+436-120-0007 Establishing the Adjusted Weekly Wage to Determine Suitable Wage [Renumbered to 120-0147]

 To determine a suitable wage as defined in OAR 436-120-0005 the insurer must first establish the adjusted weekly wage as described in this rule.
 The insurer must calculate the "adjusted weekly wage" whenever determining or redetermining a worker's eligibility.